Effect-TS/schema/docs/modules/Schema.ts.md

 ## lowercased

-Verifies that a string is lowercased
+Verifies that a string is lowercased.

-Note.
-This combinator does not make any transformations, it only validates.
-If what you were looking for was a combinator to lowercase strings, then check out the `lowercase` combinator.

 **Signature**